Chen Youliang: Biography

 Chen was born to a fishing family in the village of Huangpengshan (黄蓬山), (Note: He is described in modern literature as a native of Honghu, specifically from Longchuanji (龙船矶), Huangpengshan (黄蓬山), Wulin (乌林), also formerly within Yusha County, or more generally as a native of Mianyang.
-The The Veritable Records of Emperor Taizu reports he was from Yusha County, Mianyang, without specifying the exact town or village.
+The Veritable Records of Emperor Taizu reports he was from Yusha County, Mianyang, without specifying the exact town or village.
 Tong Chengxu in his Ping Han Lu (平漢錄) reports that his father, Pucai, was from Huangpeng, while the Ming Dynasty Mianyang Prefecture Gazetteer reports that Chen Youliang was a fisherman from Huangpeng.
 Qian Qianyi in his Guochu Qunxiong Shilue (國初群雄事略) reports that Pucai was the son of a fisherman from Huangpeng, while the late Qing Dynasty New History of Yuan reports that Chen Youliang was from Huangpeng.) present-day Honghu, in Yusha County (玉沙縣), part of Mianyang Prefecture (沔陽).
 During the Song Dynasty, Yusha was renowned as the "land of fish and rice", and was visited by poets Lu You and Fan Chengda, who both praised its bounty of fish and its cattle.
 Some say he was born with the surname Chen (陳), while others say he was born with surname Xie (謝).

 In his childhood he grew up poor in his family of relatively unsuccessful fishermen.
 Chen once served as a district official before becoming a general under Ni Wenjun during the Red Turban Rebellion.
 Ni Wenjun planned to assassinate Xu Shouhui, the Red Turban rebels' leader, but Chen Youliang killed Ni Wenjun before Ni could kill Xu.
 Thereupon Chen Youliang went on to capture Anqing and then proceeded to conquer vast parts of Fujian and Jiangxi.

 After discord was sowed between Chen and his general Zhao Pusheng (趙普勝) by a former retainer of Zhao, bribed and sent to Chen by Zhu Yuanzhang, and with rumors that Zhao wanted to deflect to Wu circulating, Chen decided to do away with his general.
 By the end of the same year proclaimed himself "King of Han".
 In the Spring of 1360 Chen declared himself emperor.
 His era name, as well as his empire's name, was Da Han (literally "Great Han").
 Chen Youliang appointed Zou Pusheng (邹普胜) as Grand Preceptor and Zhang Bixian (張必先) as prime minister (丞相).

 From 1359 to 1363 Chen's fleet was the strongest on the upper Yangtze River.
 His power was at least as great as that of another rebel state, Wu, led by Zhu Yuanzhang, founder of the Ming dynasty.